av18or/Newgame/README.md

-This will be a tic tac toe game made with as little code as possible.
-The game is X vs O. First three in a row wins.
+This will be a tic tac toe game made with as little code as possible The game is X vs O. First three in a row wins.
 # Newgame